Meteor-Community-Packages/meteor-collection2/README.md

 To skip validation, use the `validate: false` option when calling `insert` or `update`.
 On the client (untrusted code), this will skip only client-side validation.
 On the server (trusted code), it will skip all validation.
+The object is still cleaned and autoValues are still generated.

 ## Additional SimpleSchema Options